Financial Aid Information

 The University of North Texas Health Science Center offers several competitive scholarships.
 Awards are open for competition on departmental/degree plan basis.
 Students should contact the Scholarship Coordinator in the Office of Financial Aid for subject specific scholarships.

 Scholarships are awarded on the basis of a student's academic qualifications.
 Generally, scholarships range in value from $500 to $5,000.
-Out-of-state and international students who are recipients of university competitive academic scholarships in the amount of $1,000 or more may also receive a waiver of out-of-state tuition.
+Out-of-state and international students who are recipients of university competitive academic scholarships in the amount of $1,000 or more qualify for in-state tuition rate.

-The university administers the following scholarships with applicants being selected based on meeting established criteria and subject to available funding.
+The university administers many scholarships with applicants being selected based on meeting established criteria and subject to available funding.
 Listed below are several scholarships currently administered by UNTHSC:

 A.E.
 Brooks Scholarship

 Beverly & Stanley Weiss Scholarship